-77: You attack the ice with is refreezing as fast as you can chip it away.
-If you are determined to reach the mask you will have to think of something else to try - turn to 8.
+77: You attack the ice with your knifeblade, but it is refreezing as fast as you can chip it away.
+If you are determined to reach the mask you will have to think of something else to try turn to 8.
 If you are ready to give up and go through the archway, turn to 18.

 78: Slank can scent your fear and almost hear your racing heartbeat - although blind, he is yet dangerous.
-He lunges at you with the long, spark-ling talons of his right hand, using them as a fencer uses a sword.
+He lunges at you with the long, sparkling talons of his right hand, using them as a fencer uses a sword.